php-templates/php-templates/readme.md

     <label class="form-label">Zipcode</label>
         <input type="text" class="form-control" placeholder="Zipcode">
     </div> </form> Because of cache system, parsing events are impossible to be tracked for changes to recompile the code.
-You have to reset them manually by deleting cached files, or better, pass null as cache path on ViewFactory instancing.
+You have to reset them manually by deleting cached files, or better, pass null as cache path on Template instancing.
 This will parse templates on each request without caching them (do this only during development).

 ### On Rendering time
 Let it be our last sorted list: